 While you’re visiting Lake Borinj, don’t miss out on seeing Savica Waterfall.
 Located just a short drive past the end of the lake, this is the most popular waterfall in Slovenia, as well as the most powerful I visited.

 It’s a 20 minute walk up-hill through the forest, with some lovely views also back down into the lake valley, and dogs on a leash are welcome.
 Car parking is €3, plus there’s a €3 entry fee per adult, with dogs admitted for free.

 6. Cross Vrsic Pass

-When we visited Lake Bled the pass was unfortunately closed during working hours just after bend 9, due to road works.
-I’m guessing these will wrap up before it closes for winter, and the road will be fully re-open in spring 2018.
-Just check for road closure signs at either end.
+When we visited Lake Bled in 2017 the pass was unfortunately closed just after bend 9, due to road works.
+Look out for road closure signs at either end, as I’m not sure how frequently this occurs.
 If you’re wanting a break from bends, there’s a longer but slightly quicker alternative route back to Lake Bled by crossing the border into Italy near Bovec.

 7. Explore the Soca River